stevens68/twixtbot-ui/README.md

 ## Get started

-clone or download this repository and make sure you have Python 3.6, 3.7 or 3.8 installed including pip.
+Clone or download this repository and make sure you have Python 3.6, 3.7 or 3.8 installed including pip.
 At the command line, change to the twixtbot-ui directory and install the necessary modules:

 ```